 Dr. Leslie Thompkins

-With all the fights Batman gets into, duct tape and stitches from Alfred (when he was alive) can only get you so far.
-Dr. Leslie Thompkins is in effect the Wayne family physician, often dealing with Batman and his associates' wounds from their war on crime.
+With all the fights Batman gets into, duct tape and stitches from Alfred can only get you so far.
+Doctor Leslie Thompkins is in effect the Wayne family physician, often dealing with Batman and his associates' wounds from their war on crime.
 But she's more than that.

-Introduced by Dennis O'Neil and Dick Giordano back in 1976's Detective Comics #457, Thompkins was revealed to be a family friend and medical colleague of Bruce Wayne's father and was one of several stand-in parental figures after Thomas and Martha's murders.
+Introduced by Dennis O'Neil and Dick Giordano back in 1976's Detective Comics #457 (opens in new tab), Thompkins was revealed to be a family friend and medical colleague of Bruce Wayne's father and was one of several stand-in parental figures to Bruce after Thomas and Martha's murders.
 And it was that tragic event that pushed Thompkins to set up her own street clinic to help the poor and indigent of Gotham City.

-And she's not afraid to stand up to Batman, taking him to task on more than one occasion for his deeds and working outside the law.
-She's criticized him for his penchant for bringing children such as Robin, Spoiler, and Batgirl into dangerous situations, while still being an open door whenever he needed it.
+And she's not afraid to stand up to Batman, taking him to task on more than one occasion for his deeds and for working outside the law.
+She's criticized him for his penchant for bringing children such as Robin, Spoiler, and Batgirl into dangerous situations while keeping an open door for whenever he needed it.